How to write a PR report?

 The most influential sites

 The most influential sites will indicate where your business has been mentioned online.
 The higher the influence score of the website, the more difficult it is to get mentioned there.
+It’s the tab you check to assess the media relations and spot any opportunities for sending press releases to new sources.

 The most influential sites are a strong indicator of the value of your work.
 You can substantially raise your brand awareness, reach new audiences, and establish your brand as an industry leader.